 Nézet-Séguin has taken The Philadelphia Orchestra to new musical heights in performances at home in the Kimmel Center for the Performing Arts, at the Academy of Music, Carnegie Hall, the Kennedy Center, in Philadelphia neighborhoods, and around the world.
-His concerts of diverse repertoire attract sold-out houses, and he continues to make connections within Philadelphia’s rich music community, showing his commitment to engaging music lovers of all ages across the region.
-In his fourth season as music director, he launches exciting artistic initiatives, including a year-long exploration of works that exemplify the famous Philadelphia Sound, including Mahler’s Symphony No. 8 (“Symphony of a Thousand”) and other pieces given their world or U.S. premieres by the Orchestra; a three-week Music of Vienna Festival; and the continuation of a focus on opera and sacred vocal works, including Bartók’s Bluebeard’s Castle and Mozart’s Mass in C minor.
+His concerts of diverse repertoire attract sold-out houses, and he continues to make connections within Philadelphia’s rich arts community, showing his commitment to engaging music lovers of all ages across the region.
+In his fifth season as music director, he launches exciting artistic initiatives, including a year-long exploration of American Sounds, with works by Leonard Bernstein, Christopher Rouse, Mason Bates, and Christopher Theofanidis; music inspired by Paris interwoven throughout the season, including a three-week Music of Paris Festival; and the continuation of a focus on opera and sacred vocal works, including Bartók’s Bluebeard’s Castle and Mozart’s Mass in C minor.
 Yannick is embraced by the musicians of the Orchestra and by audiences wherever they perform.
-He made his inaugural tour with The Philadelphia Orchestra with the 2014 Tour of Asia, and the following year he took the Orchestra on their first European tour together, during which the Guardian of London exclaimed, “... it’s proving a remarkable partnership.”
+He made his inaugural tour with The Philadelphia Orchestra with the 2014 Tour of Asia, and the following year he took the Orchestra on their first European tour together, during which the Guardian of London exclaimed, “… it’s proving a remarkable partnership.”
 In September 2015 Yannick led the Orchestra in two performances for Pope Francis as part of the World Meeting of Families, at the Festival of Families and the Papal Mass.
 And in May-June 2016 Yannick and the Orchestra returned to Asia.

-Under Nézet-Séguin’s leadership the Orchestra returned to recording with a CD on the prestigious Deutsche Grammophon label of Stravinsky’s The Rite of Spring and Leopold Stokowski transcriptions of three works by Bach.
+Under Nézet-Séguin’s leadership the Orchestra returned to recording with a CD on the prestigious Deutsche Grammophon label of Stravinsky’s The Rite of Spring and Leopold Stokowski transcriptions of works by Bach.
 Their second disc for the label, Rachmaninoff’s Rhapsody on a Theme of Paganini with pianist Daniil Trifonov, was released in August 2015.
 This season, Nézet-Séguin and Trifonov reunite to record Rachmaninoff’s Third and Fourth concertos.
-In Nézet- Séguin’s inaugural season the Orchestra returned to the radio airwaves, with weekly Sunday afternoon broadcasts on WRTI-FM.
+In Nézet-Séguin’s inaugural season the Orchestra returned to the radio airwaves, with weekly Sunday afternoon broadcasts on WRTI-FM.